ObjectPlayer/ethernaut-ctf/README.md

 ### DEX Challenge Summary

 The DEX challenge requires draining the tokens from the Dex using price manuplation as the pric formulla is unaccurate.
 The DEX uses a simple linear pricing formula without any constant, making it vulnerable to price manipulation.

+### DEX2 Challenge Summary

+The DEX2 challenge requires draining the tokens from the Dex using milicios token, as there is no any check for tokens in the dex contract.

 ## Other Useful Commands